openforis/sepal-doc/docs/source/cli/ofgt.rst

 DESCRIPTION
 ###########

-:code:`oft-trim` analyses the content of the spatial neighbourhood of each pixel.
+:code:`oft-trim` analyses the content of the spatial neighborhood of each pixel.
 If all the pixels within the window are less or equal to zero, output is zero.
 Else, output is one.

 OPTIONS
 #######

--   :code:`-um` maskfile
+-   :code:`-um` mask file
 -   :code:`-ws` window size
 -   :code:`-origval` original value